dbrown115/COMP-383-Design-Doc/README.md

 After you have installed miniconda onto your mac, you should be ready to create your different environments.

+### Activating the pyANI_env to run ANIb and ANIm
-The environment you will need to activate to run ANIb and ANIm is the pyani_env.
+The environment you will need to run ANIb and ANIm is the pyani_env.
 Follow the insturctions below to activate this environemtn in your terminal.
+(Activation of these environments assumes that you have downloaded miniconda onto your terminal following the instructions from the link above)

 ```bash
 conda create --name pyani_env